Roaring log fires and plenty of whisky – Scotland in winter

-The nights might be long and the weather unpredictable, but with snow arriving as early as November, the chance of bright blue skies and crisp days, log fires, and of course plenty of whisky to keep you going, Scotland in winter is a great time to visit.
-A winter break in Scotland can take a little more planning than a trip in summer, but don’t let that stop you.
+The nights might be long and the weather unpredictable, but with snow arriving as early as October, bright blue skies and crisp days, log fires, and of course plenty of whisky to keep you going, Scotland in winter is a great time to visit.
+A winter break in Scotland might take a little more planning than a trip in summer, but don’t let that stop you.
 Here is all you need to know about visiting Scotland in winter.

-In one word – no. However, winter is like any season in Scotland – you never know what the weather is going to be like.
-So, prepare for everything – sun, rain, hail, and snow – and often within seconds of each other.
-Follow the Scottish philosophy, just wait 5 minutes and it will probably change again.
-The one thing you will have to deal with is the cold.
-Temperatures generally range from just below zero to +10 degrees; however, in 2010 we had a winter as low as -16 in Edinburgh where the snow stayed for 2 weeks.
+In one word – no. Winter is like any season in Scotland – you never know what the weather is going to be like.
+So, prepare for everything – gorgeous blue sky sunny days, hail, and snow – and often within seconds of each other.
+You should always follow the Scottish philosophy, just wait 5 minutes and it will probably change again!

 Winter in Scotland driving tips